jtcass01/VDS2_0/README.md

 # VDS3_0
-River City Rocketry - Programs to run on teensy for the third edition of the variable drag system
+River City Rocketry
+Created By: Jacob Taylor Cassady
+Microcontroller: Teensy
+Language: Java and C

+Please see UpdateLog.txt in the log folder.